CloversChemistry/CloversChemistry.github.io/index.md

 #excerpt: "About me, about this website, as well as my resume and cv"

 ---
-This webiste is still under construction.
-I appologize for any inconvenience.

 ## Website Goal
 This website was created as an interactive and visual way to view parts of my academic and professional career.
 This highlights projects and skills I learned through my journey that may have otherwise been left behind.
 This website will be updated as I continue my scientific career.